 Risk is a classic board game that introduced many players to the genre of wargames.
 Despite its roots in traditional board games, the game has gained popularity in recent years on popular websites like Reddit.

-The roll of the dice means a lot in Risk, but so does strategy and intelligent tactical decisions.
+The roll of the dice means a lot in Risk, but so do strategy and intelligent tactical decisions.
 The strategy board game was created in 1957 and requires two to six players.
 Players are required to have skills in strategy, tactics, and negotiation and can expect to play anywhere from one to eight hours.

 This game of diplomacy allows players to form alliances throughout the game on a political map consisting of territories and continents.